 Amtrak provides washcloths, towels, and soap in either small bars or liquid form, but it usually does not provide shampoo.

 When I was last on the Floridian, they offered me a toothbrush, toothpaste, lotion, and shampoo.
-I am unsure if you will see this system-wide or if it’s just an East Coast thing.
+I am unsure if you will see this system-wide or if it’s just a regional issue, specifically on the East Coast.

 18) Smoking and Transporting Marijuana in Amtrak Rooms